Alone (2023 film)

 Alone is a 2023 Indian Malayalam-language mystery thriller film directed by Shaji Kailas, written by Rajesh Jayaraman, and produced and distributed by Antony Perumbavoor through Aashirvad Cinemas.
 The story is set during the 2020 COVID-19 pandemic in India.
 It stars Mohanlal as the only character appearing in the film which otherwise features voice roles as supporting cast.
 4Musics composed the film's background score and songs.

 The film was developed during the COVID-19 pandemic in India as a small film that can be made within pandemic restrictions to help unemployed workers in Malayalam film industry.
 Principal photography lasted 18 days from September to October 2021.
 The film was originally meant to be a direct-to-OTT release.

-Alone was released in theatres on 26 January 2023 where it received mixed reviews.
+Alone was released in theatres on 26 January 2023 and received negative reviews from critics and audiences.
+The film was a box office bomb.

 Premise

-Kalidasan is a motivational speaker who starts living in a prominent flat in Kochi during the COVID-19 lockdown, with a need for something.
+Kalidas is a motivational speaker who starts living in a prominent flat in Kochi during the COVID-19 lockdown, with a need for something.
 As it is a COVID-affected area, no contact with anyone is possible, Kalidasan experience paranormal activities in the flat and begins to unravel the mystery.
+He tries to find out the mystery behind the paranormal activities seen in his flat.
+He seeks help from Yamuna, who arranged him the flat.